Introduction

 http://lexique.org/public/Lexique381.Excel.zip

 and are ordered by lemma frequency of usage in books (column freqlemlivres in the Lexique spreadsheet).[4]
 Simply put, the words in this book are ordered in descending frequency of usage.
 Listing the words in frequency order in a dictionary-like book offers the unique advantage that the reader has a better sense of how common the word is in real language use, and in writing, can better distinguish synonyms from the frequency perspective, e.g., choosing the more common essayer (“to try”) instead of the less so tâcher.
 The index at the end of this book lists all words in alphabetic order for easy lookup.
 Very common words (approximately the first two hundred in the list, e.g. faire) and very “easy” words for an English-speaking person (e.g. développer) are omitted.
-This book takes the first 7600 out of the Lexique corpus, but with all omissions for the said reasons, about 3000 headwords are included.
+This book takes the first 7800 out of the Lexique corpus, but with all omissions for the said reasons, more than 3000 headwords are included.
 Note that many French words are close to their English counterparts in every aspect, but the nuances in meaning may warrant inclusion; e.g. faillir in most common usage is not quite the same as fail in English, and is thus included with a special comment.
 However, there are a large number of French words that cannot be easily qualified as false friends and yet should not be literally translated according to the meanings of their English counterparts (e.g., époque in j’avais 20 ans à l'époque, “I was 20 years old at the time”, is not “epoch”).
 Such words may be excluded to make sure this book remains compact.

 Because the words are listed in frequency order, definitions and descriptions of the headwords on later pages may be slightly more advanced and may refer to the headwords on earlier pages in definitions or as doublets, i.e. French words of the same origin.
 Skipping certain details in reading are perfectly acceptable.